Limones-07/theme-manager/docs/source/configuration/files.rst

 applications/
     The directory that contains the application-specific configuration.
-    It should contain only `TOML` or `JSON` files.
+    It should contain only `TOML` or `JSON` files. **Remember to include the .toml or .json extension**, as `theme-manager` won't recognise the files without them.

     See the :ref:`application configuration <configuration_applications_start>`
     section for more details and how to write these configurations.

 themes/
     The directory that contains the themes and their configuration.
-    It should have the themes' directories, each with their own `theme.toml` file.
+    It should have the themes' directories, each with their own `theme.toml` or `theme.json` file. **Remember to include the .toml or .json extension**, as `theme-manager` won't recognise the files without them.
-    The themes may have a `theme.json` configuration file instead, but never both.

     See the :ref:`theme configuration <configuration_themes_start>` section
     for more details and how to write these configurations.